-It is an edu-tainment venue based upon a modified Mayan Indian and Choctaw Indian theme.
+We are an edu-tainment venue based upon a modified Mayan Indian and Choctaw Indian theme.
 Help is needed for supervised work on projects related to modified Mayan architecture, art, and agronomy.
-Started in 1973, I have built/am building it with my own hands according to my own designs.
-It is still very much a work in progress, and due to unsuccessful knee operation I could use the help of those with skill and strength to do what I can no longer do, but can teach.
+Started in 1973, I have built/am building it with my own hands according to my own architectural designs.
+It is still very much a work in progress, and due to unsuccessful knee operations I could use the help of those with the intellect and strength to do what I can no longer do, but can teach.

 As a southern Louisiana boy, I was raised to be polite and considerate to all.
 I try to accommodate my life to assure my interns maximum educational exposure and opportunity to learn and apply.
 During your contribution to our projects, circumstances vary and frequently dictate the daily work specifics, but our master plan remains consistent and constant.
 Through this profile, and our initial meeting with the intern, we attempt to adequately communicate the terms and conditions of the stay and work.
 I personally ask for pardon for misunderstandings due to language, poor hearing on my part, or lack of familiarity.
 We try to be clear, honest, and forthcoming.
 We are neither ashamed nor shocked by others, or ourselves.